hairen/hairen.github.io/AWS_CSAA/README.md

   + VPC Flow Logs is a feature that enables you to **capture information about the IP traffic going to and from network interfaces in your VPC**.
   + Flow log data can be published to Amazon **CloudWatch** Logs and Amazon **S3**.
   + After you've created a flow log, you can retrieve and view its data in the chosen destination.

+### DNS Support in Your VPC
++ <span style="color:blue">By default, custom VPCs does not have DNS Hostnames enabled.
+So when you launch an EC2 instance in custom VPC, you do not have private DNS name.</span>
++ <span style="color:blue">You VPC has attributes that determine whether your instance received public DNS hostnames, and whether DNS resolution through the Amazon DBS server is supported.</span>

 ***
 ## EC2